 (i) Low-cardinality refers to columns with few unique values.

 (ii) Medium-cardinality refers to columns with values that are somewhat uncommon.
-Medium-cardinality column data values such as names, street addresses, or vehicle types
+Medium-cardinality column data

 (iii) High-cardinality refers to columns with values that are very uncommon or unique.